yehia67/documentation/ict/0.1/how-to-guides/getting-started-api.md

 ## Authentication

-Nodes wait to receive transactions from clients on the REST API port.
+Nodes wait to receive transactions from clients on the GUI port.

 All requests must include the password to the Ict website in a query parameter, which must be in the following format: